Get started by searching below:

 What Is a Stage 4 Bedsore?

-A stage 4 bedsore is the worst-case scenario: the blood supply has been so severely cut off that the wound tunnels down through all layers of the skin and exposes bone.
+Bed sores stage 4 are the worst-case scenario: the blood supply has been so severely cut off that the wound tunnels down through all layers of the skin and exposes bone.

 What Does a Stage 4 Bedsore Look Like?

-An infected stage 4 pressure ulcer may have a foul smell and leak pus.
+When infected, bed sores stage 4 may have a foul smell and leak pus.
 Additionally, the sore may be surrounded by dead tissue that’s dark or yellowish in color.

 Stage 4 Bedsore Causes